garrandall/popular-music-data/tracks/i-gotcha-joe-tex.md

 You never shoulda promise to me, give it here!
 Don't hold back now, give it here!
 Don't say nothin', just give it here, COME ON!
-Give it here !
-Give it here !
+Give it here!
+Give it here!
 Give it here!
 Give it here!
 Give it to me NOW!

 Good God